majafoi/Chocolate-Bar-Ratings-analysis/README.md

-# Chocolate-Bar-Ratings-analysis
+# Analysis about chocolate bars and their ratings

-Hello, everyone!
+This repository is about an analysis of a dataset called Chocolate Bar Ratings.

-This time, I’m going to make an analysis of a dataset called Chocolate Bar Ratings.
-The main goal is to show various statistical methods used on this dataset, without any particular conclusions.
+THE MAIN GOAL - show various statistical methods used on this dataset

 **SKILL SHOWN - EDA, CORRELATION AND REGRESSION ANALYSIS**